Dr. Beth Samuels High School Program: Classes

 The interpersonal commandments (Mitzvot Bein Adam Lachavero), are a core part of the Torah, although at times they might be overlooked or overshadowed by more ritual Mitzvot.
 This class studies the interpersonal commandments, both looking at specific Mitzvot and considering some questions that relate to the category overall.
 We will consider topics such as the prohibition against embarrassing others and the question of telling white lies.
 At the same time, we will consider broader issues: What is the conceptual basis of interpersonal laws?
 What do we do if something seems wrong but there is no Halacha against it?

 Visualizing Jewish Texts

-What role does art play in grappling with Jewish texts and ideas?
-How have painting, sculpture, and stained glass been used to gain a deeper understanding of stories in Tanakh and our role as Jews?
+What role do the arts play in grappling with Jewish texts and ideas?
+How have painting, poetry, and stained glass been utilized to gain a deeper understanding of stories in Tanakh and our role as Jews?
 And what lies behind the halakhic and philosophical debate of image making?
 We will explore these issues through visiting some of the most vibrant institutions of culture in Manhattan, including the Metropolitan Museum of Art, The Guggenheim, and the Museum of Modern Art.

 In the studio component, led by different educators, each participant will also have the opportunity to design and develop her own creative project through a guided exploration of Jewish texts.